-Projects ENI CBC MED UNIMED Sustainable food from the sea: fisheries and aquaculture Several Member countries have adopted national strategic plans that include sustainable fisheries and aquaculture: Italy (Italian Multi-Annual National Strategic Plan for Aquaculture 2021-2027); Malta (Multi-annual National Plan for the development of Sustainable Aquaculture); Morocco (Halieutis Strategy 2010-2020); Portugal (National Ocean Strategy 2021-2030); Spain (New Sustainable Fisheries Act); Jordan (sustainable Aqaba aquaculture project).
-There are several initiatives/projects common to most Member countries: • SFS MED Platform • MedAid • Med4Fish Other subregional initatives/projects include: • FAO's Blue Growth Initiative Blue Hope Project • BLUEFasma • "AquaWest" WestMED Technical Group on Aquaculture. • FishEBM MED Tunisia has implemented a national programme for the development of the Gulf of Gabes and sensitive marine areas by artificial reefs (PROGEPECT).
-Tunisia is also running a study on improving fisheries governance and management systems (MEDFISHTUN).
-Sustainable, climate-neutral and zero-pollution maritime transport and ports This priority was covered by a significant number of Member countries.
-Each Member country has implemented national projects dealing with sustainable maritime transport and ports.
-Some examples include: Egypt: Establishment of two Breakwater Wave Energy Converters in Damietta port, Green Fuel Cluster at Sokhna Greece: CIPORT (electrification of ships) and ELECTRIPORT (onshore supply for electricity for ships) Italy: LNG Program (construction of natural gas liquefaction plants for the decarbonisation of transport) Jordan: Aqaba Container Terminal Malta: Onshore Power Supply at Malta Freeport (drastic reduction in air emissions) Morocco: NPA project (under way) about assessing GHG emissions related to activities carried out in the ports Türkiye 2053 Transport and Logistics Master Plan
+There are several initiatives/projects common to most Member States: • SFS MED Platform • MedAid Med4Fish Other subregional initatives/projects are: FAO's Blue Growth Initiative Blue Hope Project BLUEFasma "AquaWest" WestMED Technical Group on Aquaculture.
+FishEBM MED Tunisia has implemented a national programme for the development of the Gulf of Gabes and sensitive marine areas by artificial reefs (PROGEPECT).
+In addition, they have an ongoing study on improving fisheries governance and management systems (MEDFISHTUN).
+Sustainable, climate-neutral and zero-pollution maritime transport and ports This priority was covered by a significant number of Member States.
+Each Member State has implemented national projects dealing with sustainable maritime transport and ports.
+Some examples are the following: Egypt: Establishment of two Breakwater Wave Energy Converters in Damietta port, Green Fuel Cluster at Sokhna.
+Greece: CIPORT (electrification of ships) and ELECTRIPORT (onshore supply for electricity for ships) Italy: LNG Program (construction of natural gas liquefaction plants for the decarbonisation of transport) Jordan: Aqaba Container Terminal Malta: Onshore Power Supply at Malta Freeport (drastic reduction in air emissions).
+Morocco: NPA project (underway) about assessing GHG emissions related to activities carried out in the ports.
+There are relevant subregional projects in maritime transport and ports: WestMED Technical Group on Sustainable Transport/ Green shipping SUMPORT - Sustainable Urban Mobility in MED PORT cities EnerNETMob

-There are relevant subregional projects in maritime transport and ports: WestMED Technical Group on Sustainable Transport/ Green shipping SUMPORT - Sustainable Urban Mobility in MED PORT cities EnerNETMob Interactions between marine litter and the blue economy The Member States of the European Union have adopted national laws protecting the sea in the framework of the EU Marine Strategy Framework Directive.
+Interactions between marine litter and the blue economy The Member States of the European Union have put in place national laws protecting the sea due to the EU Marine Strategy Framework Directive.
 This is further complemented by new legislation and national monitoring strategies.
 For instance, Italy has enacted the Law "Salvamare" (Sea Protection Act) which includes measures encouraging fishers to collect marine litter.
-Spain has a Marine Litter Monitoring Strategy in place and has developed a Marine Litter Programme of Measures.
-Greece has signed an Agreement with Cyprus and Israel for the implementation of a Subregional Emergency Plan for Marine Oil Pollution.
+Spain has a Marine Litter Monitoring Strategy in place and has developed a Marine Litter Programme of Measures .
+Greece has signed an Agreement with Cyprus and Israel for the implementation of a Subregional Emergency Plan for Marine Oil Pollution .
 Malta has a regional action plan on marine litter management in the Mediterranean.
-Morocco has enacted a prohibition of plastic bags (2015).
-Some Member Countries have promoted specific projects/initiatives at the national level to tackle marine litter.
-Some examples are: • Jordan: Aqaba Solid Waste Project and National trainings on marine litter monitoring and mitigation (under Plastic Busters CAP, UfM-labelled and ENI-CBC financed) • Portugal: Azores EcoBlue • Morocco: "Moroccan Supermarkets tackling Single-Use Plastics" (MOSSUP) • Tunisia: ECOLEF • Türkiye: DEEP Project There are some common frameworks to most Member Countries: • ECAP-MED • Mediterranean Strategy for Sustainable Development (MSSD) • BLUEMED Initiative In addition, there are other common projects: • PlasticBusters MPAs, UfM-labelled • MED MARINE LITTER Coastal and maritime tourism The sector continues to be overall well covered by existing common frameworks - as was reflected in previous versions of the Roadmap, including the Barcelona Convention and the Athens Declaration for a Sustainable Tourism, among others.
+Morocco has enacted the prohibition of plastic bags (2015).
+Some Member States have promoted specific projects/initiatives at the national level to tackle marine litter.
+Some examples are: • Jordan: Aqaba Solid Waste Project • Portugal: Azores EcoBlue • Morocco: "Moroccan Supermarkets tackling Single-Use Plastics" (MOSSUP). • Tunisia: ECOLEF • Turkey: DEEP Project There are some common frameworks to most Member States: • ECAP-MED • Mediterranean Strategy for Sustainable Development (MSSD) • BLUEMED Initiative In addition, there are other common projects: • PlasticBusters MPAs • MED MARINE LITTER Coastal and maritime tourism The sector continues to be overall well covered by existing common frameworks -as was reflected in previous versions of the Roadmap-, including the Barcelona Convention and the Athens Declaration for a Sustainable Tourism, among others.
 Notably, several countries reported progress in the implementation of this priority, particularly at the level of national strategies, including: